Hollywood is developing its most ambitious NFT project yet during crypto winter

 “I’m all about world creation,” Sonnefeld says.
 “I can be creatively very involved in both the story and visuals without a traditional studio saying, can we have more closeups?”

 Even though it was a well-reviewed graphic novel, Dinosaurs vs. Aliens stalled in development as a film adaptation mainly due to budgets.
-It’s long been the tale in Hollywood that studios are only willing to pony up for blockbuster tentpoles if there’s a wide and rabid enough audience to support it.
+It’s long been the tale in Hollywood that studios are only willing to pony up for blockbuster tent poles if there’s a wide and rabid enough audience to support it.

 “They want Fast & Furious.
 They want Mission Impossible.
-It’s tough to get studios to cut checks for a brand new franchise,” Broome says.
+It’s tough to get studios to cut checks for a brand-new franchise,” Broome says.
 “I have to turn [Dinosaurs vs. Aliens] into a massive following in the world of NFTs.
 I gotta build a base of people and a huge global brand around it for Hollywood to take notice.”

 To do that, Sonnenfeld and the Orange Comet team will work with NFT holders to build out the world of Dinosaurs vs. Aliens.
 One of the critiques of the graphic novel was that it was too short at just 96 pages.
 That may have been frustrating for early readers begging for more content, but it leaves a long runway for where to take the story next.